learyjk/flack-project2/README.md

 Issues to fix:

-1. After message list goes past bottom of page scrolling becomes awkward/impossible.
+1. Auto scroll to bottom of #message_box div.